milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 Izumi: "Hmm, maybe.
 But let's eat lunch first and then decide."

+*Izumi smiles as he hands me a container, neatly wrapped in a ornamental cloth.*

 Izumi: "Here's your bento.
 I warmed it up at a nearby convenience store.
 You should eat before it gets cold."

 Emi: "Ah, thank you!"

-*I sit down next to Izumi as he hands me a bento box with some disposable chopsticks.
-Opening it, I find a meticulously prepared lunch.*
+*I sit down next to Izumi, grabbing the bento box from him as he digs around his bag for some disposable chopsticks.
+After getting through the knot on top, I open the box, revealing a mouthwatering lunch inside.*

-*Chicken karaage rests on a bed of green leaf lettuce, accompanied by rolls of tamagoyaki and a mix of cucumbers and cherry tomatoes.
+*There's chicken karaage resting on a bed of green leaf lettuce, accompanied by rolls of tamagoyaki and a mix of cucumbers and cherry tomatoes.
 To top it all off, there's a piece of umeboshi cradled in some steaming rice.*

-Emi: "(Wow, this looks amazing!)"
+Emi: "(Wow, this looks so yummy!)"

-*I happily dig in, savouring each and every bite that enters my mouth.*
+*I happily dig in, savouring each and every bite.*

 Emi: "(This is the life!
 Homemade food really is the best.)"